zells/project/accidental_complications.md

 Burden of learning a specific syntax.

-**Bad**: Diffuclt to learn, no support.
+**Bad**: Difficult to learn, no support.
 Example: C, Perl, Java, JavaScript

 **OK**: Difficult to learn but good feedback.
 Example: Java + IDE